-In addition to its subsidiaries, the Company made a strategic investment in Morion, Inc. ("Morion"), a Russian crystal oscillator manufacturer located in St. Petersburg, Russia.
+In addition to its subsidiaries, the Company made a strategic investment in and licensed certain technology to Morion, Inc. ("Morion"), a Russian crystal oscillator manufacturer located in St. Petersburg, Russia.
 The Company's ownership of 4.6% of the outstanding shares of Morion's common stock permits the Company to secure a cost-effective source for high precision quartz resonators and crystal oscillators.
 The Morion investment is accounted for under the cost method.
 For more information regarding the Company's investment in Morion, see Note 9 to Consolidated Financial Statements.